LLM-for-Individuals-Groups-and-Society/llm-for-individuals-groups-and-society.github.io/pages/glb2023/index.md

 - **Real-World Datasets**: Novel real-world graph-structured datasets---especially large-scale, application-oriented, and publicly accessible datasets.
 - **Synthetic Datasets**: Synthetic graph-structured datasets that are well-supported by graph theory, network science, or empirical studies, and can be used to reveal limitations of existing graph learning methods.
 - **Software Packages**: Software packages which enable streamlined benchmarking large-scale online graphs, crawling or crowdsourcing of graph data, and generation of realistic synthetic graphs.
+- **Data Collection**: Novel approaches to collect and annotate graph-structured data.
+Crowdsourcing and sampling methods on large networks.
+- **Data Processing**: Novel approaches to clean and impute noisy/missing graph-structured data.
+Data augmentation approaches for self-supervision.
 - **Tasks**: New learning tasks and applications on different types of graphs, at different levels (e.g., node, edge, subgraph, graph), with a special focus on real-world science-, health- or industry-oriented problems.
 - **Metrics**: New evaluation procedures and metrics of graph learning associated with the various tasks and datasets.
 - **Benchmarks**: Works benchmarking multiple existing GNNs on non-trivial tasks and datasets.
 We explicitly encourage works that reveal limitations of existing models or optimize matches between network designs and problems.